 James Baker III, as the White House Chief of Staff, was officially the last person assigned to review the President's speeches before the final version was passed on to Reagan for approval.
 The SDI portion of the speech had been written under the auspices of Judge Clark by a White House speech writer, Aram Bakshian, who had been in contact with EIR for some time, initially courtesy of Richard Morris.
-When Baker saw the ballistic-missile-defense section of the speech, he personally "went ballistic."
+When Baker saw the BMD section of the speech, he "went ballistic."
 He removed the entire final section, eliminating any mention of the SDI.

-Fortunately, Judge Clark was alerted to Baker's perfidy, and in a total violation of protocol, bypassed Baker, slipped into President Reagan's office and alerted him that the portion of the speech had been deleted.
+Fortunately, Clark was alerted to Baker's perfidy, and in an outright violation of protocol, bypassed Baker, and alerted the President that that portion of the speech had been deleted.
 Reagan reinserted the SDI announcement.
-James Baker didn't find out about this until about 8:20 that night, when the President read those fateful words to the American people.
+Baker didn't find out about this until about 8:20 that night, when the Reagan read those fateful words to the American people.